opensearch-project/documentation-website/_dashboards/geojson-regionmaps.md

 ## Custom vector maps with GeoJSON

 If you have a specific locale that is not provided by OpenSearch Dashboards vector maps, such as a US county or US ZIP Code, you can create your own custom vector map with a GeoJSON file.
-To use this feature, you have to install both the [Dashboards-Maps frontend plugin](https://github.com/opensearch-project/dashboards-maps) and the [OpenSearch Geospatial backend plugin](https://github.com/opensearch-project/geospatial).
+To use this feature, you have to install both the OpenSearch Dashboards Maps front-end plugin [`dashboards-maps`](https://github.com/opensearch-project/dashboards-maps) and the OpenSearch backend plugin [`geospacial`](https://github.com/opensearch-project/geospatial).

 GeoJSON format allows you to encode geographic data structures.
 To learn more about the GeoJSON specification, go to [geojson.org](https://geojson.org/).